 Now, we want to build an advanced search for our department entity to query through the projects and employees in various ways.
 Let’s create a Repository for Department:

-public interface DepartmentRepository implements JpaRepository<Department, Long> {
+@Repository public interface DepartmentRepository implements JpaRepository<Department, Long> { }

 As you have already noticed, it looks the same as Spring repositories.
 For our dynamic query implementation, I wanted to integrate it into the Repository classes so there won’t be any need to inject other classes into our Service or Controller classes.
 Therefore, our repository should also implement the QuerydslPredicateExecutor interface. this interface requires two methods to be implemented: getEntityManager() and getEntityClass().
 Since we need to access the EntityManager in our repository to build queries via QueryDSL, we have to convert our class to an abstract class.
 So our final Repository class looks like below: